SamMachariaPhD/exam-system-docs/docs/support/faq.md

 **A:** Windows 10/macOS 10.15/Ubuntu 18.04+, 4GB RAM, 2GB disk space.
 See [System Requirements](../getting-started/requirements.md) for details.

 ### **Q: Is DEEPS really free for educational institutions?**
-**A:** Yes, DEEPS is provided free of charge to educational institutions worldwide for academic data management.
+**A:** Yes, DEEPS is provided free for testing and evaluation.
+This is an experimental system - users are responsible for their own data security and handling.

 ### **Q: Does DEEPS work offline?**
 **A:** Yes, after initial setup and license verification, DEEPS works completely offline.
 No internet required for daily operations.